JamesIV4/Batocera-TATE-Controls-Remap-Generator/README.md

 The tool can optionally generate remap files ahead of time for your current TATE games, and it also installs a boot script that creates remaps on-device for any newly added TATE games.

-The app is intentionally plain:
+The code is intentionally transparent and plain:

 - Static HTML, CSS, and JavaScript only.
 - No external scripts or CDNs.